dineshpinto/market-analytics/README.md

 ![orderbook_delta_analyzer.png](images/orderbook_delta_analyzer.png)

 ### Limitations
-1. The data is almost certainly over-fit, there's even a TODO to test for it ;)
++ The data is almost certainly over-fit, there's even a TODO to test for it
-2. Needs to tested on significantly more data
++ Needs to tested on significantly more data

 ### TODO
-1. Extract probabilities to use as inputs for Kelly criterion
++ Extract probabilities to use as inputs for Kelly criterion
-2. Use multiple statical models to predict market moves (in progress)
++ Use multiple statical models to predict market moves (in progress, needs to be formalized)
+  - [x] ARIMA
+  - [x] Observed Components
+  - [x] ML time series analysis
-3. Perform spectral analysis for market timing
++ Perform spectral analysis for market timing

 ## Crypto and its correlation to US Fed actions
 ![crypto_interest_rate_comparison.png](images/crypto_interest_rate_comparison.png)